skni-kod/Lynx-Archive/README.md

 - ✨Magic ✨

 ## IDE setup
-For now cmake is tested under Windows 10 with Visual Studio 2019 and CLion 2020.3
+For now cmake is tested under Windows 10 with Visual Studio 2019, Visual Studio Code and CLion 2020.3
 **Note** Do not use VS integrated cmake generator, instead of that please install cmake from [here](https://github.com/Kitware/CMake/releases/)

 ### Installing MVC++